avikodre03/Redux-Add-to-Cart/README.md

 - Name: Avinash Kodre.
 - Email: akodre111@gmail.com

-Thank you for using Shopify APP!
+Thank you for using E-commerce website APP!
 We hope you enjoy your Better Shopping experience.